9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-ca/product/welly-tumbler-traveler-bundle-set-1629-12:

-Total load time is 1.051 seconds
+Total load time is 4.167 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

 60% of JS is unused